malemalice/rakutak-db-checker/prompt.md

 ### ETL-Aware Logging
 > Create logging functions that specifically mention which columns are being ignored during validation and why.

+### Loguru Integration
+> Write a logging setup using loguru that ensures all validators and components use the same logging configuration for consistent output.

+### Detailed Mismatch Logger
+> Create a logging function that writes detailed row-by-row comparison data to the log file when hash mismatches occur.
+Include source data, target data, and differences.

+### Row Difference Analyzer
+> Write a function that compares two rows field by field and logs the specific differences, showing both the source and target values for each differing column.

 ---